Escape-Technologies/.github/profile/README.md

 - [Follow us on LinkedIn](https://www.linkedin.com/company/escapetech/) to get the latest updates from our team and connect with team members!

-- [Join our Discord community](https://discord.com/invite/G9FEuFuKfd) we're looking forward to welcome you!
+- [Join our Slack community](https://join.slack.com/t/escapecommunity/shared_invite/zt-2cpklvqqv-m_h4fzlZhSatxcrxetf3Fg) we're looking forward to welcome you!
+Ask us questions and share the feedback with others!

-- [Follow us on Twitter](https://twitter.com/EscapeTechHQ) to watch occasional joke passing by and stay in touch!
+- [Follow us on Twitter](https://twitter.com/EscapeTechHQ) to watch the occasional joke passing by and stay in touch!

-- [Have any suggestions?](https://www.gitguardian.com/contact-us) Feel free to drop us a line.
+- [Have any suggestions?](mailto:ping@escape.tech) Feel free to drop us a line.
 We're always open to feedback!
 Don't be shy 😊